-The economic slowdown in our neighbouring countries has not affected the development of the Andorran economy which has grown close to 2% with good progress in the different domestic productive sectors.
-The economic activity has shown consistency, with a prominent touristic and construction sector, and with the dynamism of the service sector.
+In 2019, the Andorran economy grew close to 2% with a good progress in the different domestic production sectors, showing consistency, with a prominent touristic and construction sector and with the dynamism of the service sector.

 The banks offer a full range of banking services including loans and credit, asset management and financial consultancy, operations with liabilities, financial analysis and other services (credit cards, transfers, etc.).
-They have also specialised subsidiaries for financing, insurance and asset management firms.
+They also have specialized subsidiaries of financing, insurance and asset management firms.

 One of the challenges for the Andorran banks is to continue improving client services, both through face-to-face and remote channels.
 Since 2014, Andorran banks have spent up to 120 million euros in promoting digital transformation mainly to adapt to changes in their customers’ habits and to deal with the new challenges arising.
 The increase in the number of digital users in the country’s five financial institutions has soared by 45.7% in the last five years.
 Also noteworthy is the spectacular growth experienced by users of mobile applications, with an increase of 356.8%.
 Among the banking transactions that can be carried out over the Internet, those that have grown the most over the last few years are money transfers and transactions in securities.

 In the scope of payment services, Andorra transposed the payment services and electronic money directive in 2018 and in 2019 became a SEPA participant, as did the banks.